DaviZCodes/pet-peeves-blog/frontend/README.md

 # Frontend on React

 I wanted a simple and fun style.
 I didn't add too many animations.
-It's a pet log.
+It's a pet blog.
 I wanted to keep it cute.

 ### Technologies used: